hRun/TA_cryptosuite/README.md

 ### Requirements

-In order for the add-on to be fully usable you'll need to create and store (accessibly) cryptographic keys.
-Here's how:
+In order for the add-on to be fully usable you'll need to create and upload cryptographic keys.
+Here's how.
+You can also find some examples and tips in the _examples/_ directory.

 1. Generate a valid RSA key pair (optionally with key encryption) and store it in PEM format.
 Or create a "key file" for AES.